Quick answers to common questions about the MCC PMax script.

 Yes, as long as you have Editor access to their MCC account.
 The script and sheets will be associated with your Google account.

-The script processes 3 accounts per hour.
-So if you have 30 accounts, all will be initialized in about 10 hours.
+The script processes up to 5 uninitialized accounts per hour.
+So if you have 50 accounts, all will be initialized in about 10 hours.
 You can track progress in the 'Initialized' column (O) in the settings tab.

 Google Apps Script has a 30-minute execution time limit.
-Processing 3 accounts per run ensures the script completes successfully without timeout errors, even for accounts with lots of data.
+Processing 5 accounts per run provides a good balance between speed and reliability.
+Each account needs to fetch data, create sheets, and write data - this takes time, especially for accounts with lots of campaigns or placement data.

 If a timeout occurs, that account won't be marked as initialized and will be retried on the next hourly run.
 The script is designed to be resilient - it will keep trying until all accounts are processed.